skorasaurus/cleboundaries/README.md

 QQ - yes, the 1968 map says the northern boundary is south of barrett; but the

-RR - checked if the eastern boundary is correct in OSM because on the 1968 map, RR's eastern border extends east of E. 149; TODO
+RR - looks good; matched up eastern border

+SS - in the 1968 map, the southern border of this tiny piece appears to be north of chagrin/kinsman rd, but I'm not sure if that's really the case?

 TT - in the 1968 and volkmann map, the southern border of Cleveland is Brookpark Road; but in OSM and in the County's Municipal boundaries on their open data site, most of Cleveland's southern border is about 150-200 meters north of Brookpark road (varies in multiple places along the southern border); This may have been a result of later annexations.